Sailing the Seas of Cheese

 Sailing the Seas of Cheese is the second studio album and major label debut by the American rock band Primus.
 It was released on May 14, 1991, through Interscope Records.
-It spawned three singles: "Jerry Was a Race Car Driver", "Tommy the Cat", and "Those Damned Blue-Collar Tweekers".
+It spawned two promotional singles: "Jerry Was a Race Car Driver" and "Tommy the Cat".

 Album information

-The album has been described as funk metal.
-Similar to its predecessor Frizzle Fry, founding guitarist Todd Huth received writing credits on the songs "Tommy the Cat" and "Sgt.
-Baker".

-The album's lead single "Jerry Was a Race Car Driver" is known for its intricate bassline that Les Claypool played on a fretless six-string bass using the tapping technique.
+The album's first promotional single "Jerry Was a Race Car Driver" is known for its intricate bassline that Les Claypool played on a fretless six-string bass using the tapping technique.
 It also contains a sample from the movie The Texas Chainsaw Massacre 2 in which the character Chop Top exclaims "Dog will hunt!"
 The track "Los Bastardos" contains samples from the BBC television series The Young Ones including Vyvyan shouting, "Shut up, you bastards!", Vyvyan's mother saying, "He is a bastard isn't he?", as well as Rick saying, "You just called me a bastard, didn't you?" and "Mike, you bastard!"

-The single "Tommy the Cat" is also characterised by its highly complex bassline that mixes strumming and slapping.
+"Tommy the Cat" is also characterized by its highly complex bassline that mixes strumming and slapping.
 There is not a clear consensus on exactly what notes are being played; as a result, numerous different interpretations exist on the Internet.
 The song features spoken word by Tom Waits providing the voice of the titular character; in live performances Claypool does these parts himself.
 Another example of the album's musical complexity is the song "Eleven", which is named after its unusual time signature of 11/8.

 The song and album title "Seas of Cheese" would later be referenced in the song "DMV" on their next album Pork Soda, as well as the song "Dirty Drowning Man" on 1999's Antipop.

+Composition

+Musically, Sailing the Seas of Cheese has been described as a funk metal and alternative metal album.
+Similar to its predecessor, Frizzle Fry, founding guitarist Todd Huth received writing credits on the songs "Tommy the Cat" and "Sgt.
+Baker".